-Our Builder Best® Extended Rate Lock programs provide rate-lock options that protect against interest rate changes while your home is being built, regardless of market fluctuations.
+Our Builder Best® Extended Rate Lock program provides rate-lock options that protect against interest rate changes while your home is being built, regardless of market fluctuations.
 The rate-lock option requires a non-refundable extended lock fee at the time of loan closing.

 - Available on government conventional conforming and non-conforming, fixed- and adjustable-rate loans.

 - Lock in interest rates for:

-- Up to 12 months on conforming fixed-rate loans.
+- From 5 months up to 12 months on conforming government and conventional loans.

-- Up to 24 months on jumbo mortgages.
+- From 5 months up to 24 months on jumbo mortgages.

-- If the overall interest rate increases, your interest rate remains protected through their rate-lock period.
+- If the overall interest rate increases, your interest rate remains protected through your rate-lock period.